-(Registration number: 2013/211998/06) Summary of Accounting Policies (continued)
+(Registration number: 2013/211998/06) Summary of Accounting Policies (continued) for the year ended 31 December 2021

 2.5.6 DERIVATIVE FINANCIAL INSTRUMENTS (continued)

 Derivatives are initially recognised at fair value at the date the derivative contracts are entered into and are subsequently remeasured to their fair value at the end of each reporting period.
 The resulting gain or loss is recognised in profit or loss immediately unless the derivative is designated and effective as a hedging instrument, in which event the timing of the recognition in profit or loss depends on the nature of the hedge relationship.